 CAN I MAKE THIS PIE DOUGH AHEAD OF TIME?

 Yes!
 Just follow the directions up until forming the ball.
 Wrap the ball in plastic wrap and keep in the fridge.
 Take it out 15-30 minutes or so before using.
 It should be soft and easy to roll.
 This will depend on how long you stored it in the fridge.

 *This post contains affiliate links.
 See my full disclosure policy here.

 Gluten-free Vegan Pie Crust (Oil-free!)

-This Gluten-free Vegan Pie Crust is so incredibly easy to make in just about 15 minutes prep, is also oil-free, crispy and bakes up similar to a wheat crust.
-It is delicious too and can be used for baked pies or no-bake pies!
+This Gluten-free Vegan Pie Crust is so easy to make in just about 15 minutes prep, is also oil-free, crispy and bakes up similar to a wheat crust.
+An easy healthy pie crust to be used for baked pies or no-bake pies!

 - 1/2 cup (80g) white rice flour (not brown or the sticky "sweet rice flour")